 The common kitchen item cream of tartar can be used for a variety of goods.
 Not only is it needed in cooking and cleaning, but it even has some surprising health benefits!

 What is Cream of Tartar?

 Cream of tartar is scientifically known as potassium bitartrate (or potassium hydrogen tartrate) and is derived through the process of winemaking.
 This ingredient is commonly used in baking applications, but can also be used as a household cleaner, similar to baking soda.
 This byproduct is a form of crystal that will precipitate out of grape skins and even wine itself.
-When used in cooking applications, however, it can stabilize whipping cream and egg whites, as well as prevent sugar crystallization in baking.
+When used in cooking applications, it can stabilize whip cream and egg whites, as well as prevent sugar crystallization in baking.
 This acidic salt doesn’t go bad, provided you store it in an airtight container away from sources of heat.

 Aside from its culinary applications, it can also be used as a part of natural remedies, particularly as a purgative.
-That being said, cream of tartar is very high in potassium, so excessive consumption should be avoided.

 Anecdotal evidence shows that consuming cream of tartar can help you kick your smoking habit; when combined with orange juice, this byproduct is said to make the taste of cigarettes extremely unpleasant.

-Urinary Tract Infections
+May Act as a Remedy For Urinary Tract Infections

 - Snickerdoodle cookies

 Cream of tartar also has some household uses and can be mixed with white vinegar or lemon juice to form a powerful paste that can clean various types of metal and other surfaces.
 When combined with hydrogen peroxide, it can help to remove rust from tools.
 As a home remedy, it can be mixed with lemon juice and Epsom salt and consumed in small quantities as a purgative.